ytcs/ytcs.github.io/_posts/2025-05-28-information-efficiency-linguistic-structure.md

 Interestingly, LLMs evolved from simpler neural language models that were essentially implementing Model 1 (n-gram statistics) with neural networks.
 Classic neural language models like early RNNs were learning to predict the next word based on a fixed window of previous words, similar to n-grams but with dense vector representations.
 Over time, these models evolved to capture more sophisticated patterns (like those in Model 3) through deeper architectures, attention mechanisms, and transformer designs that could model long-range dependencies and hierarchical structure.
 This evolution aligns with our scaling analysis: as language models become more powerful, they naturally move toward representations that capture the kind of abstractions present in the principled linguistic model.

-Having established how LLMs might be understood in terms of efficiency, we can now consider the broader philosophical implications of this perspective.

-## 6. Philosophical Implications and Conclusion

 This information-theoretic view suggests:
 1. Fundamental linguistic principles (ontological categories, compositionality) are also information-theoretic optima.
 2. Ontology and syntax can be seen as emergent features of efficient coding.